home-assistant/home-assistant.io/source/_components/rflink.markdown

 ### {% linkable_title Technical overview %}

 - The`rflink` Python module a asyncio transport/protocol is setup that fires an callback for every (valid/supported) packet received by the RFLink gateway.
-- This component uses this callback to distribute 'rflink packet events' over the HASS bus which can be subscribed to by entities/platform implementations.
+- This component uses this callback to distribute 'rflink packet events' over Home Assistant's bus which can be subscribed to by entities/platform implementations.
 - The platform implementions take care of creating new devices (if enabled) for unsees incoming packet id's.
 - Device entities take care of matching to the packet ID, interpreting and performing actions based on the packet contents.
 Common entitiy logic is maintained in this main component.